MCCTeam/MCCTeam.github.io/source/guide/installation.md

     > **ℹ️ NOTE: Make sure to allow the installation to add it to the context menu**

-2. `ssh` and `ssh-keygen` commands (On Windows they're available with Gitbash, on macOs and linux they should be available by default, it not, search on how to install them)
+2. `ssh` and `ssh-keygen` commands (On Windows they're available with Gitbash, on macOs and Linux they should be available by default, it not, search on how to install them)

 3. Basic knowledge of Linux shell commands, terminal emulator usage, SSH and Nano editor.